genshinsim/gcsimdocs/docs/guides/substat_optimizer.md

 ---
-sidebar_position: 1
+sidebar_position: 5
-title: Substat Optimizer Mode
+title: Substat Optimizer Guide
 ---

 ## Introduction

 Substat optimizer mode is a currently **experimental** feature that attempts to optimize your artifact substats given an action list and a few key inputs.
 This can be useful if:

 1. You are doing theorycrafting work and want to align your calculations to a given set of standards
 2. You do not have your artifacts available from another source such as Genshin Optimizer and would like to generate some results with reasonable artifact presets